The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Abstract

 \section{Abstract}

 Asymptotically close to critical end-points of first-order transitions, maxima in thermodynamic quantities occur along a line called the Widom line, a concept first introduced in classical fluids.
 This concept has been extended to strongly correlated electronic fluids in the context of the Mott transition.
-Namely, upon increasing interaction strength in the Hubbard model at half-filling, one finds a first-order Mott metal-insulator transition with a critical end-point at high temperature above which a number of crossover lines are observable.
-Using the dynamical cluster approximation for the triangular-lattice Hubbard model, we compute the Frenkel line, another concept borrowed from classical fluids, useful to define a sharp crossover between the pseudogap and the correlated Fermi liquid.
-The Frenkel line in the electron fluid is defined by the appearance of back-scattering when entering the pseudogap.
+Namely, upon increasing interaction strength in the Hubbard model at half-filling, one finds a first-order Mott metal-insulator transition with a critical endpoint at high temperature, above which several crossover lines are observable.
+Using the dynamical cluster approximation for the triangular-lattice Hubbard model, we compute a new crossover line, the Frenkel line, a concept borrowed from classical fluids that is useful for defining a sharp crossover between the pseudogap and the correlated Fermi liquid.
+The Frenkel line in the electron fluid is defined by the appearance of back-scattering upon entering the pseudogap.
 The signature of back-scattering is the existence of a negative value in the time-domain optical conductivity.
+The Frenkel line extends to high temperatures.